Keyboard shortcuts

 Optional (for coverage-based risk analysis):

-• Rust projects: cargo-tarpaulin for coverage data
+• Rust projects: cargo-tarpaulin or cargo-llvm-cov for coverage data

 Installation